aliaksandr-s/skrinshotadelatel/readme.md

+# Screenshot Maker

+## Requirements:
+* node.js

+## Installation:
+* clone repo
-1) installation: npm i
+* npm i

+## Usage:
-2) run: node index.js [Catalog name] [Component name]
+1. run: node index.js [Catalog name] [Component name]

+`node index.js Buttons Button`

-3) all screenshots will magically appears in folder screenshots
+2. all screenshots will magically appears in folder screenshots

-4) if you run script (2 step) one more time, previous screenshots will be removed.
+3. if you run script (1 step) one more time, previous screenshots will be removed.

-Example:
-node index.js Cards AppointemntCard